 Ingredients For This Recipe

 This simple recipe is made in one pot!
-It has layers of flavor from pantry ingredients that you probably have on hand.
+It has layers of flavor from pantry ingredients you probably have.

 - Ground Beef

 - Tomato Paste

 - Italian Seasoning

 - Parmesan Cheese

 - I use lean ground beef for this recipe.
 There’s less grease from the meat, yet it provides yummy flavor.
 You could also add Italian sausage for an even more savory flavor.

 - Use good canned tomatoes.
 I love San Marzano crushed tomatoes and their rich, full tomato taste.
 I also use them in my homemade marinara sauce for Three Cheese Stuffed Shells.

 - If you want to make this soup ahead of time, follow the directions up until adding the noodles.
 Since the pasta will absorb a fair amount of liquid, it’s best to add the lasagna noodles before serving.

 - Serve the soup with a heaping spoonful of ricotta.
 Stir in the cheese, then dig in.
 You’ll have all the flavor of baked lasagna in every delicious bite!